CASPR

 A Victory for Americans and for Vertex

-• Currently, the suzetrigine list price is $15.50 per pill vs ~$0.35 for generic hydrocodone+APAP.
+• Currently, suzetrigine lists for $15.50 per pill vs ~$0.35 for generic hydrocodone+APAP.
 Therefore insurers put up barriers to reduce usage.

-• Through a deal to make suzetrigine dramatically cheaper and easily available to everyone, Vertex can earn roughly the same revenue by reaching many more patients.
+• Through a deal to make suzetrigine dramatically cheaper and easily available to everyone, Vertex can earn comparable or greater revenue over the patent window by reaching many more patients sooner.

 • Millions of opioid addictions will be prevented.
 This will save federal, state, and local governments billions a year in direct and indirect savings.